Edward Windsor, Lord Downpatrick: Succession rights

-In 2003, aged 15, following the example of his grandmother, the Duchess of Kent, and his uncle Lord Nicholas Windsor, Downpatrick (who was baptised in the Church of England) chose to be confirmed into the Catholic Church.
-He therefore lost his place in the line of succession to the British throne according to the Act of Settlement 1701.
+In 2003, aged 15, following the example of his grandmother, the Duchess of Kent, and his uncle Lord Nicholas Windsor, Downpatrick – who had been baptised in the Church of England – chose to be confirmed into the Catholic Church.
+He therefore lost his place in the line of succession to the British throne under the Act of Settlement 1701.
 As a second cousin once removed of King Charles III, Downpatrick is the most senior person excluded from the line of succession for being a Catholic.

 As of January 2025, he would have been 44th in line.
 Downpatrick remains second in the line of succession, after his father, to the Dukedom of Kent.